Skip to Main Content

 Good to know

-APR (annual percentage rate) represents the annual cost of a loan, including interest and applicable fees.
-It provides a fuller picture of the cost of a loan than looking at interest rate alone.
+APR (annual percentage rate) represents the annual cost of a loan, including interest and upfront lender fees.
+It provides a fuller picture of the cost of a loan than looking at the interest rate alone.

 Pros and cons of long-term personal loans

-Be sure to weigh the benefits and drawbacks of long-term personal loans before applying.
+Weigh the pros and cons of long-term personal loans before comparing loan options.

 icon